 Students have the right of appeal to the Office of the Independent Adjudicator against decisions of the Governing Body.

-Students should be aware that a separate procedure exists for appealing to the University in a case where a student feels that they have been disadvantaged or unfairly classified in a University examination.
+Students should be aware that a separate procedure exists for appealing to the University in a case where a student feels that they have been disadvantaged or unfairly classified in a University exam.

 In order to comply with the requirements of the external ombudsman (the Office of the Independent Adjudicator) all Faculty Boards and comparable bodies, have been asked to ensure that an informal ‘mark check’ system is in place for students to check that their marks have been added up correctly.
 If a student considers something went wrong during the examination process there is an option for informing the University within 5-calendar days of the examination occurring (if they are not a Graduate student), or within 28 days of them receiving their formal examination marks (for all students).

 Degree Committees or other bodies who issue the formal results of examinations to students should inform students of the Examination Review Procedure, the 28-day timeframe and provide a link to the webpage: www.studentcomplaints.admin.cam.ac.uk/examination-reviews.

 It is noted that the review of decisions of Faculty Boards not to permit students to progress to Part III of a Tripos or not to permit additional attempts of professional examinations are now considered under the Review of University Decisions Procedure – further information is available here: www.studentcomplaints.admin.cam.ac.uk/reviews-decisions